Looking for activities for your teenager or just fun things to do with teens in Singapore? We’ve got ideas on where teens might want to hang out

 One of the things we love about living in Singapore is how safe it is compared to other places.
 With teenagers, we can afford them more freedom with independent outings than we would if we were living somewhere else.
-If you’re looking for some inspiration to keep your teens busy in Singers, here’s our list of fun adventures that are great for teenagers – whether that’s with their friends or with you!
+If you’re looking for some inspiration to keep your teens busy in Singers, here’s our list of fun teen activities – whether your teen chooses to go on these adventures with you or with their friends!
+Obvs you can’t be the one to suggest these ideas to your teens, that’d be way uncool, maybe just drop some hints?

 A Sassy Mama favourite, this super fun water park in Pasir Ris has varying levels of thrill factor.
 Small enough for even your tweens not to get lost, but substantial enough for them to have a splashing good time.
 Parents (if you get invited that is!) will love the Ular-lah (raft slide) and adrenaline junkies will go crazy for Slide Up!